lwhite1/arrow-table/README.md

 Cursor c = table.immutableCursor();
 ```

 This works for either mutable or immutable tables.
-If your table is a MutableTable, you can get a cursor that can be used to write to the table using the `Table#mutableCursor()` method:
+If your table is a MutableTable, you can get a cursor that can be used to write to the table using the `mutableCursor()` method:

 ```java
 MutableCursor mc = mutableTable.mutableCursor();